peteroupc/peteroupc.github.io/random.md

 This section contains guidelines for those seeking to implement RNGs designed for wide reuse (such as in a programming language's standard library).  _As mentioned earlier, an application SHOULD use existing RNG implementations whenever possible._

-This section contains suggested requirements on cryptographic and statistical RNGs that a new programming language can choose to adopt.
+This section contains suggested requirements on cryptographic and high-quality RNGs that a new programming language can choose to adopt.

 <a id=Cryptographic_RNGs_Requirements></a>
 ### Cryptographic RNGs: Requirements